Skip to Content

 colon tumor

 Oncogenic mutations of KRAS contribute to colorectal cancer progression through activation of the RAF/MEK/ERK signaling pathway.
 Traditionally, co-occurring mutations in KRAS and other genes that regulate the MAPK signaling pathway have been viewed as classic examples of negative epistasis, whereby cancer cells select against the presence of multiple MAPK pathway activating mutations due to cellular toxicity.
-However, oncogenic mutations of KRAS are heterogenous, and KRAS allele heterogeneity in the context of genetic epistasis is understudied.
+However, oncogenic mutations of KRAS are heterogeneous, and KRAS allele heterogeneity in the context of genetic epistasis is understudied.
 In fact, some oncogenic KRAS alleles appear to favor co-mutations in genes of the MAPK-signaling pathway normally viewed as mutually exclusive.
 In this project, we seek to move the field beyond phenomenological descriptions of epistasis to 1) understanding the protein-protein interactions that define these relationships, 2) modelling of these interactions in vivo to understand their contribution to colorectal cancer, and lastly 3) testing their contributions to both primary and acquired drug resistance

 Challenge the conventional.
 Create the exceptional.
 No Limits.